Tooth Extraction Near You

 The answer will vary depending on your situation.
-If you are suffering from periodontal disease and your tooth is infected, then yes, you need to get an extraction.
+If you are suffering from periodontal disease and your tooth is infected, then yes, you need to receive an extraction.
 If you have an impacted tooth, the gums could be preventing it from exiting your mouth.
 Since your tooth cannot break through, it will eventually start to rot.
-Tooth extraction is a suitable treatment for this dilemma.
+Tooth extraction in Vaughan, ON is a suitable treatment for this dilemma.

 If you’ve been in a severe accident, sometimes an extraction is the only option, and our emergency dentists are available for same-day procedures.
 The damage might be too dreadful to repair with crowns, bridges, or veneers.
 With overcrowded teeth, removing a tooth or two could help with your bite.

-- Simple Procedure: This is the most common option of the two.
-Usually performed while under local anaesthesia, the dentist will remove a tooth that is visible in the mouth.
+Simple Extraction: This is the most common option of the two.
+Usually performed while under local anesthesia, the dentist will remove a tooth that is visible in the mouth.

-- Surgical Extraction: If you have an impacted tooth, a tooth that has broken under the gum line, or severe decay that goes into the roots, you might have to get surgery to remove the tooth.
+Surgical Extraction: If you have an impacted tooth, a tooth that has broken under the gum line, or severe decay that goes into the roots, you might have to undergo surgery to remove the tooth.
 In this procedure, the doctor performs an incision to move the soft tissues covering the tooth.
 Then the tooth is split into pieces and removed.
-General anaesthesia keeps patients unconscious for the procedure.
+General anesthesia keeps patient’s unconscious for the procedure.

 Once you schedule an appointment, it’s crucial to prepare in advance by following steps like stopping blood thinners and starting any prescribed antibiotics.
 Our dentists will inform you of everything you need to know before and after this procedure.

-Fortunately, dentists have had years to hone the art of tooth extraction.
+Fortunately, dentists have had years to hone the art of tooth extraction near you.
 The risks are close to nothing, so you don’t have to worry about any side effects.
-If you do experience anything, it could be due to the anaesthesia.
+If you do experience anything, it could be due to the anesthesia.

 You could suffer from a persistent cough, general nausea, a red and swollen treatment area, over 12 hours of bleeding in the area, or an infection.
 If any of these symptoms sound familiar, call your dentist right away.

 An infected, impacted, or a shattered tooth is painful and makes everyday life more challenging than necessary.
-Getting the problem removed allows you to get back to your life with no issues.
+Resolving the problem allows you to get back to your life with no issues.

 What’s the Recovery Process?

-The recovery process is simple, and the time it takes to feel better is short.
+The recovery process is straightforward and the amount of time it takes to feel better brief.
 Though it is a minor and safe job, you shouldn’t skip out on the recovery.
-Listen to the medical professional when they send you home to recover.
-The advice could prevent further infections or damage to the area.
+Listen to your dentist’s instructions and advice to prevent further infections or damage to the area.

 The initial healing process will take around one to two weeks.
 Keep a close eye on the area to make sure it doesn’t turn bright red, excessively discharge, or swell.
 Stick with soft and lukewarm foods that are easy for your teeth to handle while they recover.
 Limit alcohol and nicotine intake if you can.

-New bone and tissue will grow in the gap where your tooth used to be.
+After your tooth is removed, new bone and tissue will grow in the gap where your tooth used to be.
 However, your other teeth will shift to fill the new room.
-When done for orthodontic reasons, you want your teeth to shift.
-However, if the extraction was performed due to infection or disease, moving teeth is a bad thing.
+When performed for orthodontic reasons, you want your teeth to shift.
+However, if the extraction near you was performed due to infection or disease, moving teeth is a concern.

 After the procedure, our office will always recommend dental implants.
 Having an implant will prevent your teeth from shifting, give you a more beautiful smile, and help you regain the full functionality of your teeth.
 The procedure is simple and non-invasive.